 - Narrativity and Hip Hop (ENGL B216)

 Courses offered in the Tri-Co Philly Program will be held at the Friends Center in Center City.
 The Friends Center is located at 1501 Cherry Street, at the northwest corner of 15th and Cherry Streets, two blocks north of Suburban Station and City Hall.

 Getting to the Friends Center:

 Bryn Mawr students will take the Paoli/Thorndale Regional Rail to Suburban Station.
 Swarthmore students will take the Media/Elwyn Regional Rail to Suburban Station.
-Haverford students can take either the Norristown High Speed Line, transfer at the 69th Street Transportation Center to the Market-Frankford Line and exit at the 15th Street/City Hall Station or the Paoli/Thorndale Regional Rail to Suburban Station.
+Haverford students will take the Norristown High Speed Line, transfer at the 69th Street Transportation Center to the Market-Frankford Line and exit at the 15th Street/City Hall Station.
 Train schedules and maps are available on SEPTA’s website.